 They are to provide equitable access to a rigorous education for all students.

 No student is forgotten in Maryland’s education system, as counselors ensure equitable access to curriculum and rigorous education for all students.
 They work hard to bridge gaps and stay ahead of potential academic pitfalls.

 Why should someone consider becoming a school counselor in Maryland?

-Maryland School Counselor Salary:
+Maryland School Counselor Salary (average) 1

 With the noble mission to make a lasting impact on students in America, school counselors are vital to the education system.
 Here are few reasons someone should consider becoming a school counselor in Maryland: